 Skip to content

-Located on the eastern edge of Bath, Bathampton Meadows contributes to the green surroundings of the World Heritage city of Bath.
+Located on the eastern edge of Bath, Bathampton Meadows contributes to the green surroundings of the World Heritage City of Bath.
 As a green corridor it links the centre of Bath to the surrounding areas of Batheaston, Bathampton and Bathford.
 A stroll through the meadows, which date back to the late 18th century and were once part of Ralph Allen’s estate, takes in farmland, waterways and views of the city.
-Here’s a guide to some of the things you can see at Bathampton Meadows.
+Here’s a guide to some of the things you can see on Bathampton Meadows.

-Summer highlights in Bathampton Meadows
+Autumn highlights in Bathampton Meadows

 Historic farmland and wide-open spaces

-The meadows are made up of three large open fields which connect surrounding areas to the centre of Bath.
+The Meadows are made up of three large open fields which connect surrounding areas to the centre of Bath.
 This historic farmland dates back to 1743 when Ralph Allen purchased Bathampton Manor and the estate that is now Bathampton Meadows.
 As a designated flood area for the river Avon which runs alongside, you can see wetland areas which offer different fauna and flora throughout the seasons.

 Spot the ancient oak